Ethnic Koreans in China swap burdensome North for profitable South

 Many migrated to avoid Japanese imperial rule of the Korean peninsula from 1910-1945.

-Others have crossed from North Korea in recent decades, seeking a better life as China’s economy boomed while the North’s stagnated and the country became more isolated because of its banned nuclear program.
+Others have crossed from North Korea in recent decades, seeking a better life as China’s economy boomed while the North’s stagnated and the country became more isolated because of its banned nuclear programme.

 North Korea had long been the main foreign investment and trade option for ethnic Koreans in China.
 But when China and South Korea established diplomatic ties in 1992, that gave them an alternative.